Humanity & Inclusion: History

 Humanity & Inclusion won the prize of the 2011 Conrad N. Hilton Humanitarian Prize, a $1.5 million prize, for its commitment to disabled people living in situations of poverty, exclusion, conflict or natural disasters.
 It is also a member organization of the International Disability and Development Consortium.

 The Brazilian football player Neymar Jr. became an "ambassador" of Humanity & Inclusion on 15 August 2017 until April 2019.

 The organization was ranked the 8th best international NGO in the world in the NGO Advisor 2017 rankings.

 The organization changed its name to Humanity & Inclusion in January 2018 to better communicate "the diversity of its activities, which are not confined to supporting people with disabilities."
 This new identity, change of name and logo, was led by Cossette, a marketing agency in Canada.
 With this new name, Cossette launched the campaign "Be a lifeline" which was directed by Olivier Staub, Canadian filmmaker and photographer.
 This campaign won a bronze lion at Cannes Lions International Festival of Creativity in the design category in 2018.

+In 2020, the European Union Horizon Prize honored Humanity & Inclusion with two awards for its Odyssey2025 project on the use of drones in mine clearance operations and its TeleRehabilitation For All project.
+The €1 million humanitarian prize helped HI establish a new fund to fuel future advances in innovation and technology.